-Ms. Dion also assists public and private companies with internal investigations on a variety of matters including financial wrongdoing and regulatory non-compliance.
-While investigating the embezzlement of hundreds of thousands of dollars from a health care organization, Ms. Dion obtained a full confession from the former chief financial officer, and helped coordinate with federal agencies, which led to the CFO's criminal conviction.
-Ms. Dion has assisted with multiple corporate embezzlement investigations, helping to catch those responsible and recover stolen funds.
+Kate assists public and private companies with internal investigations on a variety of matters, including financial wrongdoing and regulatory non-compliance.
+While investigating the embezzlement of hundreds of thousands of dollars from a health care organization, she obtained a full confession from the former chief financial officer and helped coordinate with federal agencies, which led to the CFO's criminal conviction.
+She has assisted with multiple corporate embezzlement investigations, helping to catch those responsible and recover stolen funds.

-Ms. Dion has devoted significant time to the representation of pro bono clients.
-She was part of a group of Robinson+Cole attorneys whose legal assistance ultimately allowed a soup kitchen and food pantry to remain open despite attempts by the local municipality to close them.
-She participates in the firm’s successful Domestic Violence Restraining Order Program, which provides free legal services to family violence victims.
-Ms. Dion also successfully argued an appeal before the Second Circuit Court of Appeals for a prisoner on a civil rights claim.
-She received the firm’s Pro Bono Service Award in 2013.
+Kate has devoted significant time to the representation of pro bono clients.
+She was part of a group of Robinson+Cole attorneys whose legal assistance ultimately allowed a soup kitchen and food pantry to remain open, despite attempts by the local municipality to close them.
+She participates in the firm’s Domestic Violence Restraining Order Program, which provides free legal services to victims of family violence.
+Kate also successfully argued an appeal before the Second Circuit Court of Appeals for a prisoner on a civil rights claim.
+She was the recipient of the firm’s Pro Bono Service Award in 2013.